Is Weed Legal in Florida Medically or Recreationally? (2025)

 If approved, Amendment 3 will effectively decriminalize the possession, use, or transportation by adult consumers of up to three ounces of marijuana or up to five ounces of concentrate.
 In other words, the police will not be able to arrest anyone for the possession of “personal amounts” of marijuana.

 Instead, they will need to focus on any illegal actions that accompany use, just as they do with alcohol.
-Thus, just as alcohol is legal and driving under the influence is illegal, adult marijuana use will be legal, and stoned driving will remain illegal.
+Just as alcohol is legal but driving under the influence or with an open container is illegal, adult marijuana use will be legal, but driving while stoned will remain illegal.

 Likewise, a marijuana user will remain liable for any injuries or property damage they cause while stoned.
 For example, a stoned driver who causes a fatal car accident will probably be liable to the victim’s family.